vol III chap 10 sect 3

 1994: A new structure for the project is proposed around the LIGO Laboratory by unifying the Caltech and MIT efforts, by developing two distant instruments in Hanford, Washington and Livingston, Louisiana, and by integrating new members to the existing staff.

 2015: Observation of the first Black Hole merger by Advanced LIGO (event GW150914).
 "As the objects in-spiral together, more and more gravitational waves are emitted and the frequency and amplitude of the signal increases (the characteristic chirp signal).
-This is following by the final merger, and then, the merged single object rings down". … "The two black holes inspiral and merge together due to the emission of gravitational radiation coming from the accelerations".
+This is followed by the final merger, and then, the merged single object rings down". … "The two black holes in spiral and merge together due to the emission of gravitational radiation coming from the accelerations".

 RELATED TO MUTUAL LEARNING.